200 MCQ on Education with Answers: Learn About the Fundamentals of Education

 B. Proliferation of western knowledge

-C. English a instruction medium
+C. English as the medium of instruction

 A. To develop moral values